Hager706/Ivolve_Training/linux-labs/lab1/README.md

 # Lab 1: User and Group Configuration for Passwordless `sudo apt install nginx`

 ## Objective
-In this lab, you will:
+In this lab, i will:
 1. Create a user and a group.
 2. Allow the user to run `sudo apt install nginx` without a password.
 3. Ensure that all other `sudo` commands require a password.